yekutielyehuda/hacknotes/web-security/web-fuzzing.md

 # Web Fuzzing

+Tip: Don't stick to one (1) tool, try to use multiple ones.

 ## Directory Fuzzing

 We should be able to use ffuf to locate website directories now that we grasp the notion of Web Fuzzing and know our wordlist.